neacsum/cpm/README.md

 | 2    | `name`      | string | Name of dependency |
 | 2    | `git`       | string | Download location for dependency |
 | 2    | `fetchOnly` | bool   | Weak dependency (see below) |

+## Operation ##
+CPM reads the CPM.JSON file in the selected folder and, for each dependent package, it checks if the project folder exists.
+If not, it issues a `git clone` command to bring the latest version.
+If you have selected a specific branch, CPM issues a `git switch ...` command to switch to that branch and then a `git pull ...` command to bring in the latest version of that branch.

+The next step is to build build each package by issuing the build commands appropriate for the OS environment.
+All commands that have an `os` attribute matching the current OS or without any `os` attribute are issued in order.

 ## Weak Dependencies ##
 Sometimes it may happen that two modules are interdependent.
 For instance `cool_A` needs a type definition that is provided by `cool_B`.
 Symbolic links can take care of this situation like shown below: